maksuturva/magento2_payment_module/README.md

 ## Payment fees

 Only supported when preselect payment method in webshop is enabled.

-Currently requires module `Vaimo_PaymentFee`, this might change to more generic way in future versions.
+The payment module has support for defining handling fees for each submethod under each payment method, including Collated payment method.
+For example, with "10;FI01=5;FI06=7.5" the fee in quote gets resolved based on the selected method in the following way:
+* FI01 gets a fee of 5
+* FI06 gets a fee of 7.5
+* Other methods in that group get a fee of 10

 ## Delayed capture methods